 Courses

-This 6-hour childbirth class in Brooklyn is designed for expectant parents who want clear, honest, fun and supportive birth education- without fear-based messaging or overwhelming information, while also honoring the hard working lifestyle of New Yorkers, who has time for weekly classes?
-Kerri’s class is curated to your hospital and provider and more importantly, to you.
+This 4-hour childbirth class is designed for expectant parents who want clear, honest, fun, and supportive birth education — without fear-based messaging or information overload.
+Because let’s be real: who has time for weekly classes?
+Kerri’s class is tailored to your specific hospital, your provider, and most importantly — to you.

-If you're pregnant in NYC, this workshop will help you understand how labor actually works, what your options are, and how to make informed decisions that feel right for you and your family.
+If you’re pregnant in NYC, this workshop will help you understand how labor actually works, what your options are, and how to make decisions that feel right for your family.

 What to Expect

-This comprehensive childbirth education class is a grounded, real-world experience designed to help you understand birth, trust your body, and move through labor with confidence and clarity.
+This is a grounded, real-world experience designed to help you understand birth, trust your body, and move through labor with confidence and clarity.

-Blending evidence-based education with 20+ years of hands-on experience in New York City hospitals, you’ll leave feeling prepared — not just informed.
+Blending evidence-based education with 20+ years of hands-on experience in NYC hospitals, you’ll leave feeling genuinely prepared — not overwhelmed.

 Who This Class Is For